HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 ### Tribal Libary (sic)
-If you have [Tribal Libary](https://inscryption.thunderstore.io/package/Infiniscryption/Spell_Card_Toolkit/) installed, cards added by this mod will gain an additional tribe taken from Tribal Libary.
+If you have [Tribal Libary](https://inscryption.thunderstore.io/package/Infiniscryption/Spell_Card_Toolkit/) installed, some cards added by this mod will gain an additional tribe taken from Tribal Libary.

 ## 💌 Credits/Acknowledgements